DeanPL/PositionManagement/README.md

 # PositionManagement
-Design and implement program to maintain Equity Positions with unit tests demo
+A Demo of Design and implement program to maintain Equity Positions with unit tests